caltechlibrary/newt/newt_yaml_syntax.md

 : holds key value pairs of which can be referenced in the values of models, routes and templates.

 `environment`
 : (optional) this is a list of operating system environment variables that will be available to models, routes and templates.
 You can use this to pass in secrets (e.g. credentials) to your pipelined services.
+The pairing of environment variable and value are merged into the options when Newt services start up.

 ### Configuring Newt programs